-It’s important to have a first aid kit for your dog.
-You never know when you’ll need it and be glad to have it when your best friend has an accident.
+It’s important to have a dog first aid kit for your pup.
+You never know when you’ll need a dog first aid kit, and you will be glad to have it when your best friend has an accident.

 Here’s our recommended list of Dog First Aid Kit items: